Henry Holmes (Yarmouth MP, died 1738)

 Henry Holmes (c.
 1660 – 23 June 1738) of Thorley, Yarmouth, Isle of Wight, was an Anglo-Irish Army officer, landowner and Tory politician who was Lieutenant-Governor of the Isle of Wight (1710–14) and sat in the English and British House of Commons from 1695 to 1717.

 Early life

-Holmes was the son of Thomas Holmes of Kilmallock, co.
-Limerick and joined the Army.
+Holmes was the son of Thomas Holmes of Kilmallock, County Limerick and joined the Army.
 He was appointed Captain of Hurst Castle on the Isle of Wight in 1683.

 Military career

 In March 1687 he was a Lieutenant in a company of Grenadiers, and in November 1687 became Lieutenant in the 8th Foot.
 He was a Captain in 1689 and Major in 1692.
 In 1692, his uncle, Sir Robert Holmes of Thorley, left him his estates, provided he married Sir Robert's illegitimate daughter, Mary.
 Holmes married this Mary Holmes within 18 months and left the army.